rosettatype/hyperglot/README.md

-# Rosetta’s database of languages
+# Hyperglot – Rosetta’s database and tool for detecting language support in fonts

-A database of languages and standard characters required for their representation.

-This project started with a seemingly simple question: when can one claim that a font *F* supports a language *L*.
-This is needed for several reasons:

-1. to organize and serve fonts to customers.
-2. to better promote fonts with extensive langauge support.
-3. to build character sets (and glyph sets) before development.
-4. to test fonts, e.g. to heuristically create kerning pairs for consideration.
-5. and probably quite a few reasons unrelated to typeface design.
+**Warning: this is a work is still in progress and provided AS IS.
+If you would like to contribute, do get in touch!**

+Characters are represented using [Unicode](https://unicode.org) code points in digital texts, e.g. the Latin-script letter `a` has a code point `U+0061`.
+Digital OpenType fonts map these code points to glyphs, visual representations of characters.
+In order to find whether one can use a font for texts in a particular language, one needs to know which character code points are required for the language.
+This is what Hyperglot database is for.

 A few notes to illustrate why the question of language support is complicated:

-1. a single language can be written using different orthographies in one or more scripts.
+1. a single language can be written using different orthographies in one or more scripts,
-2. languages are not isolated, there are loan word, names etc. from other languages.
+2. languages are not isolated, there are loan word, names etc. from other languages, thus finding what is essential character set for a language is largerly a question of convention,
-3. what one person considers a dialect, is a language for someone else.
+3. what one person considers a dialect, is a language for someone else,
-4. different kinds of texts require differnt vocabulary and hence different characters.
+4. different kinds of texts require different vocabulary and hence different characters.

-We have decided to take a pragmatic approach and reduce the problem to finding standard character set of each language (typically an official alphabet or syllabary or its approximation) and occassionally we provide a list of auxiliary characters used in reference literature (linguistics) or in very common loan words.
-In case the script used is bicameral, only lowercase versions of characters are provided with a few exceptions.
+We have decided to take a pragmatic approach and reduce the problem to finding standard character set of each language (typically an official alphabet or syllabary or its approximation) for each orthography it uses.
+We only occassionally provide a list of auxiliary characters used in reference literature (linguistics) or in very common loan words.

-We are also providing a command-line tool to automate the analysis of language support

-**This is a work in progress provided AS IS.
-If you want to contribute, do get in touch!**

 ## Database